Skip to main content

 An incisional hernia occurs when tissue, such as part of the intestine or abdominal fat, protrudes through a weakened or stretched area of the abdominal wall at the site of a previous surgical incision.

-- Visible Bulge: The most noticeable symptom of an incisional hernia is a visible bulge or swelling near a previous surgical scar.
-This bulge may become more prominent when standing, coughing, or straining.
+• Visible bulge or swelling near a previous surgical scar that may become more prominent when standing, coughing, or straining.

 How do you treat an incisional hernia?